filip-ba/vision-net/README.md

 A user-friendly desktop application for training and evaluating image classification models, built with PyTorch and PyQt6.

-Originally designed to classify fruits and vegetables, VisionNet has been generalized to support any image classification dataset.
+Originally designed to classify fruits and vegetables as part of my master's thesis, VisionNet has been generalized to support any image classification dataset.
 It provides an intuitive graphical interface that simplifies the process of loading datasets, training various neural network models, and assessing their performance.

-## 📸 Screenshots
+## Screenshots 📸

 *In the **Model tab**, you can select a neural network, configure its hyperparameters, and start the training process.
 Afterwards, the tab displays key metrics, including loss history and a confusion matrix plot.*
 ![Model Tab - Simple CNN](./assets/images/models-tab-simple-cnn.png)